-Stacey is a Master Nutrition Therapist and owner of Real Food, Real Health, LLC.
-As a Master Nutrition Therapist, she counsels individuals on how and why to implement diet changes for improved health and quality of life.
-She is a graduate of the Nutrition Therapy Institute, the nation’s leading private nutrition school located in Denver, CO.
-She also holds a BA in Social Work from Michigan State University.
+Hi, I am Stacey.
+I am a Master Nutrition Therapist and owner of Real Food, Real Health, LLC.
+As a Master Nutrition Therapist, I counsel individuals on how and why to implement diet changes for improved health and quality of life.
+I graduated from Nutrition Therapy Institute, the nation’s leading private nutrition school located in Denver, CO and hold a BA in Social Work from Michigan State University.

-Specializing in gut health and food sensitivities because she has personal understanding of these conditions.
-Stacey also addresses blood sugar regulation, weight loss, and fertility through nutrition.
-Her depth of knowledge when it comes to meal planning, special diets, and recipe development is vast, so she is a great resource for these areas too.
+Specializing in gut health and food sensitivities because I have personal understanding of these conditions.
+I also address blood sugar regulation, weight loss, and fertility through nutrition.
+My depth of knowledge when it comes to meal planning, special diets, and recipe development is vast, so I am a great resource for these areas too.

 Contact Stacey for a free 10-minute phone consult.